davidbeleznay/DigitalForesterApp/README.md

    - View the calculated risk score and professional requirements
    - Optionally add geotechnical and infrastructure assessments
    - Add general comments
+4. Changes are automatically saved as you type
-4. Click "Save Assessment" to save your progress
+5. Click "Save Assessment" to explicitly save your progress
-5. Return to the Dashboard to see your saved assessments
+6. Return to the Dashboard to see your saved assessments
-6. Click "Continue editing" to resume working on a draft
+7. Click "Continue editing" to resume working on a draft

 ## Troubleshooting